-These fibroids are a form of non-cancerous growth that happens in the muscle cells of the uterus.
-From one to many, women can have a different number of fibroids varying in sizes.
+Fibroids are a form of non-cancerous growth that happens in the muscle cells of the uterus, thus forming a bulky uterus.
+From one to many, women can have a different number of fibroids varying in size.
 It can be as smaller as a tiny seed to as larger as a bulky mass.
 These are found incidentally during pelvic examinations without a proper test.
 And after that, Imaging and lab tests are usually carried out to confirm the presence of these fibroids.

 Approximately, 20-40% of women who have attained menopause suffer from fibroids.
 According to some doctors, this number is estimated to be even higher.
-In fact, only 5-10% of women with them actually face any symptoms.
-The nature of fibroids is usually non-dangerous and they do not spread to other parts of the body but when they started showing symptoms, they can be severe.
+In fact, only 25% of women with them actually face any symptoms.
+The nature of fibroids is usually non-dangerous, and they do not spread to other parts of the body but when they started showing symptoms, they can be severe.

 Since most women having fibroids don’t experience any symptoms, it makes the condition even more serious.
 However, women who don’t experience any symptoms often have to make drastic lifestyle changes to deal with them.
 Suffering from fibroids can lead to uncertain menses which further make women to feel discomfort and uneasiness.
 And the most challenging aspect of this condition is the way it affects a woman’s peace of mind.

 The symptoms of uterine fibroids completely depend on the number of tumors a woman has.
-Their location and size is also a major factor.
+Their location and size are also major factors.
 For example, submucosal fibroids may lead to heavy menstrual bleeding and troubles in having pregnancy.

-Women having smaller tumors or the ones who have already attained menopause, may not face any symptoms because fibroids may shrink during or post menopause as they experience a drop in their estrogen and progesterone levels which used to stimulate their growth.
-Symptoms of uterine fibroids include-
+Women having smaller tumors or the ones who have already attained menopause, may not face any symptoms because fibroids may shrink during or post-menopause as they experience a drop in their estrogen and progesterone levels which use to stimulate their growth.
+Uterine fibroids symptoms include-

 There is no clear cause behind the development of fibroids but there are several factors which may influence the formation of fibroids.
 Causes of uterine fibroids include-